This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Notes

-• Swap spinach with the leafy green of your choice.
+- Swap spinach with leafy green vegetables of your choice.

-• To make this low sugar smoothie even lower in natural sugar, swap 1/2 banana with 1/4 avocado.
+- To make this low sugar smoothie even lower in natural sugar, swap 1/2 banana with 1/4 avocado.
+Learn how to cut avocado here.
+You can also add in other low sugar fruits of your choice.

 Nutrition